jordipbou/CPNBI/README.md

 ### Without build system

 Include the `cpnbi.c` and `cpnbi.h` files in your project.
 Then compile and link normally.

 ### Using CMake

-Just add the cpnbi subdirectory and link to cpnbi_lib.
+Just add the cpnbi subdirectory and link to `cpnbi_lib`.

 ## Usage